devcontainers/spec/proposals/image-metadata.md

 | `updateRemoteUserUID` | `boolean` | Last value wins. | x |   |
 | `hostRequirements` | `cpus`, `memory`, `storage` | Max value wins. | x |   |

 Variables in string values will be substituted at the time the value is applied.
+When the order matters, the devcontainer.json is considered last.

 ## Notes